khulnasoft-lab/design.khulnasoft.com/contents/patterns/duo-feedback.md

 ## Guidelines

-Use `GlDuoUserFeedback` from [gitlab-ui](https://gitlab-org.gitlab.io/gitlab-ui/?path=/docs/experimental-duo-duo-user-feedback--docs) component to collect feedback on the AI's responses.
-The free text questions in the form can be modified to be specific to an individual feature, if necessary.
+Use `GlDuoUserFeedback` from [gitlab-ui](https://gitlab-org.gitlab.io/gitlab-ui/?path=/docs/experimental-duo-duo-user-feedback--docs) to collect feedback on the AI's responses.

 <figure-img alt="Modal with multiple checkboxes, a disclaimer about visibility, and a free text field." label="Example of the feedback form with generic content." src="/img/duo-feedback-modal.png"></figure-img>

-The use of a feedback form enables users to provide detailed feedback, which can be translated into actionable insights to improve the feature.
+A user's experience of AI output is more than just "good" or "bad".
+Gathering feedback in users' own words captures additional details and nuance.
+The free text questions in the form can be modified to be specific to an individual feature, if necessary.

 ### Call-to-action (CTA)